30 Employee Appreciation Ideas to Help Your Employees Fall in Love with Their Job

-There’s a sale on the floor, and a staff member sold the most items.
+A sale was on the floor, and a staff member sold the most items.
 Make sure to let them know how that affected meeting the targets for the day.
-Sharing this insight can inspire staff to continue to work hard and increase overall productivity.
+Sharing this insight can inspire staff to work hard and increase overall productivity.

 24) Allow Time for your Staff to Volunteer

-A great benefit to attracting new talent and keeping employees longer is making time for them to volunteer.
-Whether it’s as a team or individually, letting staff volunteer gives them a new appreciation for their job and those around them.
+A great benefit to attracting new talent and keeping employees longer is making time for them to volunteer, whether as a team or individually; letting staff volunteer gives them a new appreciation for their job and those around them.

 It also acts as a great team-building activity and can be shared across company socials.

 25) Invite Dogs to the Office